 The whole world is in awe by the way India drew the match, especially in the given circumstances and having to play the last innings of a match staring at a target of over 400 and required to play for almost one and half days.
 However, for me, India drew a match which they should have clearly won, again after the lovely opening partnership followed by Pujara’s solid stay and Pant’s heroics.
 Pant’s rush of blood denied India the victory.
 However, Sydney test will be remembered not only for the healing from the bruised reputation but also for the team’s standing up to the racial onslaught and emerging successful amidst all this drama and trauma.

 It’s now time to put all these behind.
 Going into the Brisbane Test, the woes of Team India are a) KL Rahul and Mayank Aggarwal injured in the nets b) Injuries to pacers Bumrah, Shami and Umesh Yadav c) The only genuine all-rounder Sir Jadeja out of the series d) Vihari, most likely to miss and Ashwin unlikely to play the 4th Test e) Pant still carrying on with the elbow hit and f) Virat Kohli opting out.
 But the positive is that this team has players hungry to perform, keen to preserve their pride and those with fire in their belly.
+The attorney for injury issues in McAllen, TX is whom you can hire to get the necessary legal aid.

 India now have a majority of youngsters, barring Rohit, Pujara and Rahane probably playing the match, vying for the honours to protect India’s pride.
 They are players who have come up on leaps and bounds, seizing every opportunity and capitalising.
 They are aware they are yet to be tested but are ready to test their opponents.